Skip to main content

 One simple way to decrease energy costs is having a higher temperature setting on the thermostat when nobody is home.
 While you might be tempted to simply turn the AC off, it’s actually better to adjust the temperature several degrees higher, by about 7-10 degrees.
 By installing a programmable thermostat and making this simple adjustment you can potentially save as much as 10% on your energy bill.1 Completely shutting down the system might actually cost you money due to the extra energy it takes to cool your home back down to your comfort zone.

-Another habit to avoid when looking for the best temperature for AC settings is setting the thermostat on a colder setting to cool the home down more quickly after you’ve been away.
+Another habit to avoid when looking for the best AC temperature settings is setting the thermostat on a colder setting to cool the home down more quickly after you’ve been away.
 Your air conditioner will not cool any faster – it will cool at the same rate, but will run longer until it reaches the lower temperature.
 In the long run, that extra cooling can actually result in an unnecessary expense.
 If you don’t already have one, a better solution is to use a programmable thermostat or even a smart thermostat.
 These thermostats can be set to automatically raise the temperature when you are away and re-set the system for a more comfortable temperature by the time you return.
 With a smart thermostat, you can adjust the settings wherever you are, using a connected device like a smart phone or tablet.

 Cooling Your Home Without AC